Undersea Research Lab

 Terry Kerby, Ops Director HURL

-On March 22 and 23, 2009, the Hawaii Undersea Research Lab conducted dives to the 3 piece Japanese Midget Submarine as part of a NOVA and NHK film documentary.
+On March 22 and 23, 2009, the Hawaii Undersea Research Lab conducted dives to the 3 piece Japanese Midget Submarine as part of a Lone Wolf and NHK expedition.
 This project enabled HURL to conduct a detailed survey of all three sections of the submarine.

 The historical significance of these submarine sections is that this is most likely the 5th and final Japanese Midget Submarine from the Dec 7th attack.